trampgeek/moodle-qtype_coderunner/Readme.md

     Assuming you have built *Jobe* on a separate server, the JobeSandbox fully isolates student code from the Moodle server.
 However, Jobe *can* be installed on the Moodle server itself, rather than on a completely different machine.
-This works fine and is a bit more secure than using the Runguard Sandbox but is much less secure than running Jobe on a completely separate machine.
+This works fine but is much less secure than running Jobe on a completely separate machine.
 If a student program manages to break out of the sandbox when it's running on a separate machine, the worst it can do is bring the sandbox server down, whereas a security breach on the Moodle server